-- (1) In this table, Audit means Audit Committee, CGNC means Corporate Governance and Nominating Committee, MRCC means Management Resources and Compensation Committee, and Risk means Risk Committee. - (2) John Cassaday was appointed Chairman of the Board effective May 4, 2018.
+(1) In this table, Audit means Audit Committee, CGNC means Corporate Governance and Nominating Committee, MRCC means Management Resources and Compensation Committee, and Risk means Risk Committee.

+(2) John Cassaday was appointed Chairman of the Board effective May 4, 2018.
 Prior to May 2018, Mr. Cassaday was Vice-Chair of the Board, a position he had held since December 7, 2017.
 Prior to December 2017, Mr. Cassaday was a corporate director.
-Prior to March 2015, he was President and Chief Executive Officer, Corus Entertainment Inc., a broadcasting company. - (3) Mr. Cassaday is a member of the CGNC.
-However, in his capacity as Chairman, Mr. Cassaday attends the meetings of all committees whenever possible. - (4) Roy Gori is not a member of any committee but attends committee meetings at the invitation of the Chairman.
+Prior to March 2015, he was President and Chief Executive Officer, Corus Entertainment Inc., a broadcasting company.

+(3) Mr. Cassaday is a member of the CGNC.
+However, in his capacity as Chairman, Mr. Cassaday attends the meetings of all committees whenever possible.

+(4) Roy Gori is not a member of any committee but attends committee meetings at the invitation of the Chairman.
 From June 5, 2017 to October 1, 2017, Mr. Gori was President.
 From March 2015 to June 5, 2017 he was Senior Executive Vice President and General Manager, Asia.
+Prior to March 2015, he was Regional Head of Retail Banking, Asia Pacific/Head of Consumer Banking North Asia and Australia with Citigroup Pty Ltd.

+(5) Prior to June 2020, Nicole Arnaboldi held various positions at Credit Suisse (USA) including Senior Advisor (February 2019 to June 2020) and Vice Chairman (May 2010 to February 2019).

-Prior to March 2015, he was Regional Head of Retail Banking, Asia Pacific/Head of Consumer Banking North Asia and Australia with Citigroup Pty Ltd. - (5) Prior to July 4, 2017, Ronalee Ambrose was a Member of Parliament of Canada and the former Leader of Canada's Official Opposition in the House of Commons and a former leader of the Conservative Party of Canada. - (6) From October 1994 to September 2018, Guy Bainbridge was a Partner at KPMG LLP (and predecessor firms). - (7) From June 2014 to August 2019, Julie Dickson was a Member of the Supervisory Board for the Single Supervisory Mechanism at the European Central Bank.
+(6) From October 1994 to September 2018, Guy Bainbridge was a Partner at KPMG LLP (and predecessor firms).

+(7) From June 2014 to August 2019, Julie Dickson was a Member of the Supervisory Board for the Single Supervisory Mechanism at the European Central Bank.
 Prior to June 2014, Ms. Dickson was the Superintendent of OSFI.

+(8) Prior to August 2018, Leagh Turner was Global Chief Operating Officer, Strategic Customer Program at SAP SE.
+Prior to September 2016, Ms. Turner held various positions at SAP Canada including Chief Operating Officer (February 2014 to September 2016).